ashleydeyoung/schedule-me/README.md

 ```
 AS A user,
 I WANT a scheduler application,
-SO THAT I can better accomodate the needs of clients.
+SO THAT I can better accommodate  the needs of clients.
 ```
 ## Table of Contents